How To Prevent Stretch Marks

 Final Thoughts

-Stretch marks during weight loss are a natural response to physical transformation.
+Stretch marks after weight loss are a natural response to physical transformation.
 Just like muscle soreness or fatigue, they’re part of the journey your body takes as it adapts to a healthier version of you.
 But if stretch marks are impacting your self-esteem or emotional well-being, don’t hesitate to reach out to Eternelle Aesthetics.
 There are effective treatments available, especially when addressed early.